Stephen-Gates/eapd/docs/rules/setup.md

 1. Shuffle the Report cards and deal 5 cards face-down to each player.
 2. Players can look at their hand but don’t show it to the other players.
-3. Place the remaining Report cards face-down in a pile.[^2]
+3. Place the remaining Report cards face-down in a pile.

 ## Challenge cards